mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

-      Ember's own object model, it allows me to define an event handler, in this case, the `dropdown()` function that gets triggered when the user clicks on the button. `@action` here works similarly to `bind()` in JavaScript - when I use `this.open` inside of my Dropdown class at the dropdown.js file, I need to find a way to make sure `this` refers to the same context as the one used in the template (Dropdown.hbs file), and `@action` does this for us.
-This way, when calling the `dropdown()` function from the template the right context (`this`) gets passed to it. files React doesn't have decorators in their official API, we typically use regular functions as event handlers directly.
+      Ember's own object model, it allows me to define an event handler, in this case, the `dropdown()` function that gets triggered when the user clicks on the button. `@action` here works similarly to `bind()` in JavaScript - when I use `this.open` inside of my Dropdown class in the dropdown.js file, I need to find a way to make sure `this` refers to the same context as the one used in the template (Dropdown.hbs file), and `@action` does this for us.
+This way, when calling the `dropdown()` function from the template the right context (`this`) gets passed to it.
+React doesn't have decorators in their official API, we typically use regular functions as event handlers directly.
     - And the last import {% raw %}`{tracked}`{% endraw %} from `@glimmer/tracking`.
 This is a module provided by glimmer framework that tells my code to keep an eye on a variable, in my case, the variable